bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

 - [Airbnb Ruby Style Guide](https://github.com/airbnb/ruby)

 ## Use Linters to identify problems quickly ##
-I use linter plugins in my editor(VSCode) and automated testing on open-source projects
+I use linter plugins in my editor(VSCode) and automated testing on open-source projects.
 - [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [RuboCop plugin](https://marketplace.visualstudio.com/items?itemName=misogi.ruby-rubocop)
 - [CircleCi](https://circleci.com)
 - [TravisCi - Open Source Testing](https://travisci.org)

 ## Steps ##
-1. Identify – what is actually happening vs. what you expecte
+1. Identify – what is actually happening vs. what you expected
 2. Reproduce – outline exact reproduction steps
 3. Isolate – where is the bug happening in your code (trace where it goes awry).
 This is MUCH easier if using small steps and TDD.
 4. Understand – carefully analyze that line to see what is wrong